Chapter 06: Horticulture in Gardens

 "Exactly!"
 Felix said, almost too quickly.

-Jhun picked up from his partner’s lead.
-“That’s why we have to leave now.
+Jhun picked up from his partner's lead.
+"That's why we have to leave so soon.
 Like I said, the hardest part is finding a colony.
-We’ll need the blood moon to make it possible.”
+We'll need this weekend's blood moon to make it possible."

-“So all the work falls on me, doesn’t it?”
+"So all the divining work falls on me, does it?"
 Ty said.
-She shared a look of concern with Luna, a hundred calculations behind her eyes.
-“Do you have a divining focus?”
+She looked at Luna with crossing brows, a hundred calculations behind her eyes.
+"So only the four of us so far?"

 Ty said, "The alchemy labs, probably.
 Jhigili, you make sure you talk to Yoza, since you're not even going to be there."